 Determine whether the WebLogic version is compatible

 Your existing WLS version must be one of the versions supported by the operator.
-These versions are maintained by Oracle in the Oracle Container Registry (OCR).
-Follow these steps to see the list of supported versions.
+Oracle maintains these versions in the Oracle Container Registry (OCR).
+Use the following steps to see the list of supported versions.

 - Visit the Oracle Container Registry website and sign in.
 For more information, see https://container-registry.oracle.com/.